HERMESSSignalProcessingSoftware/VersionedSpecs/DAPI.md

 5. 8 bytes minimum data storage time after SODS trigger in 250us increments.
 6. 8 bytes maximum data storage time after SODS trigger in 250us increments.
 Must be greater than the previous value.

+#### 1.2.2.8 `0x07`: Read all data
+Reads out all data by making the SPU send the data with iths SICD command.
+Sends the data in format of the datapackage defined in datapackage.h.
+The send frame of the SPU looks like:
+    - 1 command repeat byte
+    - 3 bytes of the current read page
+    - 3 bytes of the total number of pages to read
+    - 1 byte data frame per page indicator number with limits 0 ..
+8 for normal data frames.
+0xff if the dataframe is not fully loaded.
+In case 0xff the SPU will transmit only 8 bytes of memory content.
+    - 56 bytes of content
+    - 1 success byte
+    - 2 bytes demarcation

 ### 1.2.3 SICD commands